 Chapel of the PietÃ

-The very fine stucco work of the vault is attributed to Giulio Mazzoni (1525-1618).
+The very fine stucco work of the cupola is attributed to Giulio Mazzoni (1525-1618).

 Cappella Raimondi